 Although the challenges of assessments are not many people’s idea of fun, the practical application of real-world business problems to assessments has not only increased my engagement with the wider business environment but has also provided me with invaluable skills to confidently take forward.
 This has increased the value of these assignments beyond simply a grade.

 So, what do these assignments look like?

 Recently, in the autumn term, third year Business students were set the assignment of reviewing the future of the video-telecommunications industry beyond the pandemic; in order to advise upon the long-term strategy of Zoom.
-Following this, through the industry connections of our tutors, we were given the opportunity to sit down for an exclusive Q&A session with Zoom employee Jane Ross.
+Following this, through the industry connections of our tutor Chris Jones, we were given the opportunity to sit down for an exclusive Q&A session with Zoom employee Jane Ross.
 This opportunity provided a range of helpful inside information, that could be applied to the assessment, boosting the accuracy and practicality of the assessment findings.

 Overall, studying these modules with practical industry assessments has set into place the ways in which academic content can be applied to the real world of work and from this I can confidently say that I feel prepared to now enter the world of work, putting all my skills into practice.

 -By Charlotte Lane (3rd year Business Management with Marketing student)